-What Purim achieved, however, was not a temporary reprieve; it had a perpetual effect on all of history - empowering the nations of the world to tame their "Haman-like" tendencies and reveal their "divine" personalities.
+What Purim achieved, however, was not a temporary reprieve.
+It actually had a perpetual effect on all of history.
+It empowered the nations of the world - if they so chose - to tame their "Haman-like" tendencies and reveal their "divine" personalities.